-Where is DeKalb Probate Court Located?
+Where is DeKalb County Probate Court Located?

-Probate court offices are open from 8:30 AM to 5:00 PM, Monday through Friday.
+Decatur GA probate court offices are open from 8:30 AM to 5:00 PM, Monday through Friday.
 Forms turned in after 4:00 PM will be dated and processed on the following business day.

 DeKalb County Probate Process